AccessibilityNL/accessibility-game-english/src/levels/1/play.md

 question:
   title: Now answer the questions about dyslexia
   button_text: Go to the questions
-  button_back_text: Back to the tekst
+  button_back_text: Back to the text
   button_send_text: Send

 questions: